ServerlessLife/lambda-live-debugger/README.md

 ## Missing Features

-Check the [GitHub issues](https://github.com/ServerlessLife/lambda-live-debugger/issues).
-The biggest missing feature right now is MFA authentication and more Terraform configurations.
+For the current list of missing features, please refer to the [GitHub issues](https://github.com/ServerlessLife/lambda-live-debugger/issues) page.
+The most significant missing features at the moment are MFA authentication and additional Terraform configurations.

+If you have a new feature idea, please create and issue.

 ## Reporting an Issue